vncg/react-admin/docs/CreateEdit.md

 ### Per Input Default Value

 Alternatively, you can specify a `defaultValue` prop directly in `<Input>` components.
-Just like for form-level default values, an input-level default value can be a scalar, or a function returning a scalar.
-React-admin will merge the input default values with the form default value (input > form):
+Just like for form-level default values, an input-level default value can be a scalar, or a function returning a scalar.  vn-kooch-react-admin will merge the input default values with the form default value (input > form):

 ```jsx
 export const PostCreate = (props) => (